Track geometry: Alignment

 The term alignment is used in both horizontal and vertical layouts to describe the line uniformity (straightness) of the rails.

 The horizontal alignment (or alinement in the United States) is done by using a predefined length of string line (such as 62-foot in the US and 20 meters in Australia) to measure along the gauge side of the reference rail.
 It is the distance (in inches or millimeters) from the midpoint of the string line to the gauge of the reference rail.
 The design horizontal alignment for tangent track is zero (perfect straight line on the horizontal layout).
-The design horizontal alignment on the curved track in the United States is 1 inch for each degree of curvature.
+The design horizontal alignment on the curved track in North America is 1 inch for each degree of curvature.
 Any other readings indicate deviations.

-The vertical alignment (or profile in the United States, but not to be confused with rail profile) is the surface uniformity in the vertical plane.
+The vertical alignment (or profile in North America, but not to be confused with rail profile) is the surface uniformity in the vertical plane.
 The measurement of uniformity is done using a predefined length of string line (normally the same length used in horizontal alignment) along the track.
 If the midpoint of the measurement has higher elevation, it is called hump deviation.
 On the other hand, if the midpoint has lower elevation, it is called dip deviation.

 These deviations from design alignment are used as parameters to assign speed limits.